 But Members of Congress can help.

-Join us for IFFGD's National Advocacy Event on the Hill, a two-day event bringing together advocates from across the nation — patients, family members and friends, and health care providers.
-During this time you will connect with other advocates; learn how patients and caregivers can engage with Federal agencies to help shape research, drug development, and approval; share your story of how you have been impacted by a FGIMD; and educate key policymakers in Washington about the needs of the millions of Americans affected.
+IFFGD's National Advocacy Event on the Hill was a two-day event bringing together advocates from across the nation — patients, family members and friends, and health care providers.
+This was an opportunity to connect with other advocates; learn how patients and caregivers can engage with Federal agencies to help shape research, drug development, and approval; share personal stories of how you have been impacted by a FGIMD; and educate key policymakers in Washington about the needs of the millions of Americans affected.

-Together, we can make the voice of the digestive health community heard and ensure that Congress prioritizes actions that will lead to greater awareness and the development of new treatment options and cures.
+Together, we made the voice of the digestive health community heard and encouraged Congress to prioritize actions that will lead to greater awareness and the development of new treatment options and cures.

 Whether you are living with a FGIMD or you know someone who is, you understand the true impact of these conditions on those affected and the need for greater research funding for treatments and cures.
 IFFGD's National Advocacy Event on the Hill is an opportunity for you to share this impact with your elected officials and advocate alongside others just like you.

 You don't need to be an expert in public policy to be an effective advocate.
 All you need is your personal story!